mihailthebuilder/fight-alerts-backend/README.md

     - but see why it doesn't get triggered with `espn.co.uk` test in `scraper_integration_test.go`

 Consider moving `scraper` to a separate package

+Organise terraform files in a similar way to ST backend